Toggle site contrast Toggle contrast

 Sabine.Hazell@ldh.nhs.uk

-As the Schools Partnership Coordinator for the Charity Team I am very lucky to meet people from lots of fantastic schools, colleges and universities, I have been amazed by the support we receive.
-I look forward to continuing the fantastic relationships that have been built and creating new ones.
+As the Schools Partnership Coordinator for the Charity Team I am very lucky to meet people from lots of fantastic nurseries, schools, colleges and universities.
+I’m amazed by the incredible fundraising support we receive every year!
+I also deliver NHS Careers sessions and attend Careers Fairs.
 If you would like to book a visit for me to come and talk to your students about how you get involved and how we can work together to support the hospital Charity please get in touch.

 Stephen Butcher - Charity Team Administrator